svn2github/dotnetzip/Readme.txt

-Building the Help File
+Building the Documentation
 --------------------------------------------

-The .chm file is built using the Sandcastle Helpfile Builder tool, also available on CodePlex at http://www.codeplex.com/SHFB .
-It is built from in-code xml documentation.
+The documentation files are built using the Sandcastle Helpfile Builder tool, also available on CodePlex at http://www.codeplex.com/SHFB .
+It is built from in-code xml documentation, augmented with some additional out-of-band html documentation.

-If you want to build the help file yourself, you will need to have Sandcastle from May 2008 (or later, I guess), and SHFB, from February 2009.
+If you want to build the help files yourself, you will need to have Sandcastle from May 2008 (or later, I guess), and SHFB, from February 2009.
 Both are free tools available from http://codeplex.com .
+I think you can get a package download of both of these by installing v1.9.3.0 of SHFB .

+The helpfile projects are:

+  HtmlHelp1.shfbproj - to build the .chm file MSHelp2.shfbproj - to build the MS Help 2.0 content
+  HelpViewer.shfbproj - to build the MS Help Viewer 1.0 content

-The helpfile project is DotNetZip.shfbproj
+  (The MSHelp2 project is broken at the moment.)

+To build the documentation in any of these formats, first build the "zip Full DLL" project in the source (Ionic.Zip.dll), then run:

+  msbuild   HtmlHelp1.shfbproj

+    -or-

+  msbuild   HelpViewer.shfbproj

+The Help Viewer 1.0 content can be viewed in the help viewer that is integrated into VS 2010, or in an alternative viewer, such as H3Viewer.exe.
+See http://mshcmigrate.helpmvp.com/viewer .